 Iceland is one of the highest per-capita users of the internet, with most homes and businesses connected.
-Many Reykjavík cafés and some accommodation around the country provide free wi-fi for customers, while public libraries and tourist offices often have terminals with access at around 350–1000kr an hour.
+Many Reykjavík cafés and most accommodation around the country provide free wi-fi for customers, while public libraries and tourist offices often have terminals with access at around 500–1000kr an hour.

 Living in Iceland